Fiji

 Security Requirements:

-• Remote island logistics may affect transport
+• Remote island logistics affect crew movement, equipment handling and medical evacuation times

 Rebates/Incentives: